siqiang-ng/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps
 * wants to group contacts based on the different modules
 * has a need to store different url links for each module in a single accessible location
-* wants to keep track of tasks and deadlines
+* wants to keep track of tasks

 **Value propositions**: